-3.3.3 Wearing Rings
+3.3.3 Wearing rings

-The casing and the impeller are fitted with replaceable wear rings of hardened material.
-The rings are held in place by a press fit with locking pins on the casing and with threaded dowels on the impeller.
+The casing and the impellers are fitted with replaceable wear rings of hardened material.
+The rings are held in place by a press fit with locking pins on the casing and with threaded dowels on the impellers.